illDyll/AutoRepo/README.md

 # AutoRepo
-scripts for deploying infrastructure, network, and security automation.
+scripts for deploying infrastructure, network, and security automation. preferably bash or powershell.